-PART 1 of The Definitive Guide To Keto Mistakes.
 Is the Ketogenic Diet not working for you?
 Maybe you aren’t losing weight or are feeling weak and tired.
 Perhaps you’re struggling to reduce your carbohydrate intake as much as you need to.
-Or maybe you just miss your carbs and feel like snacking all the time.
+Or maybe you just miss your carbs and feel like snacking all the time…

 This post will kick off by exploring 3 of the most common trip-points that come up for ketogenic dieters.
 It is the first of a series of posts this month, which will cover how to fix some of the common issues people face on ketogenic diets.

-If you have gone through the posts in this guide and it’s still not working for you, then it may not be right for you.
-It won’t suit everyone as we all have different physical and metabolic make-ups.
+If you have gone through the checklist in this guide and are still not getting results, then it may not be right for you or there may be an underlying medical issue.

 The Definitive Guide To Keto Mistakes

 This sounds strange as we are constantly being told to cut back on salt in our diet.
 When you reduce carbohydrates dramatically in your diet, insulin levels drop.
 When insulin levels drop, your kidneys release sodium.
 The body will then lose water along with the sodium causing an electrolyte imbalance or sodium deficiency.

 This can cause unpleasant side effects such as headaches, constipation, fatigue and dizziness.
 It’s commonly referred to as “keto flu”.
 You will probably notice that you feel quite thirsty when you start reducing carbs, so be sure to drink lots of water.

 Fortunately, sodium deficiency is an easy problem to fix.
 Extra salt can be added into your food when cooking or to drinking water.
 I typically add 1/4 teaspoon of fine sea salt to a couple of glasses of water during the day to replace sodium.
 Another idea is to drink a cup of broth or stock every day.